 Gears whirred above their heads and the air became thick and velvety, like a warm, soft blanket drawing itself over them.
 Their lips melted again as the pod closed on them, shielding them from the world as their sore bodies met in a yearning embrace.
 And for the first time since she could remember, Aphra found herself hoping that this was forever.

 Author's note : Oh dear.
 This is a lot soppier than I initially intended...
-Anyway, this is most likely the last chapter because I have very little inspiration these days and I don't want the story to become too dragged out.
-I had a great time writing this, so thank you for reading it and lots of hugs to you all!
+Anyway, this is most likely the last chapter because I'm running out of ideas and I don't want the story to become too dragged out.
+I had a lot of fun writing this, so thank you for reading it and lots of hugs to you all!